SkorpioX22/Developer-CMD-Starter-Suite/README.md

 Developer CMD Starter Suite

+**NOTE!
+WE HAVE SUSPENDED DEVELOPMENT OF THE DCSS UNTIL FURTHER NOTICE**

 [DCSS]

 DCSS allows you to run basic system commands and scans with a click (or double-click) of a button.
 It includes a CHKDSK of your main drive (C:), an SFC quick scan, and many other features that help you get on your way without the delay of typing basic commands.